+BOARD OVERVIEW

+5 3

-BOARD OVERVIEW 5 MEMBERS required for Quorum The Destiny board meets on a bi- monthly basis. • No fewer than 3, no more than 25 directors • Board members serve 2 year terms • 49% of board can be "interested" parties
+MEMBERS required for Quorum

+The Destiny board meets s on a bi- monthly basis.

+• No fewer than 3 , r no more than 5 directors

+Board membe rs serve 2 year terms

+49% of board can be "interested" parties

 As verified by the Commission through its board meeting observations and the SAO through its Accountability Audit Report, the board at Green Dot Destiny maintained compliance with its governance requirements.
 It demonstrated adherence to board policies and procedures, including those established in the by-laws, and revision of policies and procedures, as necessary.
 The board held all meetings in accordance with the Open Public Meetings Act, adhered to the rules and regulations of the Public Records Act and demonstrated effective and transparent management of conflicts of interest and code of ethics.
 Green Dot Destiny's board is active, inquisitive, and provides competent oversight of the school.
-The board is comprised of individuals with experience in public relations, education, business, development, non-profits, real estate and finance.
+The board is comprised of individuals with experience in public relations, education, business, development, non-profits, real estate, and finance.
 A review of meeting minutes and notes demonstrates the board's clear understanding of and commitment to the school's mission.
 Directors were consistently engaged at board meetings, asking clarifying questions to each other, school staff, and other presenters and offering expertise where needed.

-The Green Dot Destiny board, with the counsel of the Green Dot home office, completes a performance-based evaluation of the school leader mid-year and at the end of the school year.
+The Green Dot Destiny board, with the counsel of the Green Dot home office, completes a performancebased evaluation of the school leader mid-year and at the end of the school year.
 Also, in collaboration with the Green Dot home office, the board develops annual goals and evaluates these goals on an ongoing basis.
-For the 2016-17 school-year Green Dot Destiny's board developed and monitored goals relating to: Student academic achievement; Finance; and Organizational effectiveness.
+For the 2017-18 schoolyear, Green Dot Destiny's board developed and monitored goals relating to Student academic achievement; Finance; and Organizational effectiveness.

-While the board has a process in place to set and evaluate goals by committee, the board did not have a formalized evaluation for itself at the close of the 2016-17 school year.
+While the board has a process in place to set and evaluate goals by committee, the board did not have a formalized evaluation for itself at the close of the 2017-18 school year.

 The Board did not note any major deficiencies, though members did express concern regarding enrollment and leadership transition.
-These concerns were directly embedded into the goal setting process and review.
+These concerns were directly embedded in the goal-setting process and review.

-The school-maintained compliance with its reporting requirements to the Commission, submitting on time and accurate documentation.
+The Green Dot Destiny did not maintained compliance with its reporting requirements to the Commission in the area of submission being on time and accurate documentation.
+The school was late or failed to submit 6 of the 43 compliance items.
 The Commission received no reports from state or federal entities regarding late or inaccurate compliance submissions.